 This is the most common type of hearing loss we see at our clinics.
 Sensorineural hearing loss is most often permanent.
 It occurs in the inner ear when tiny hair cells are damaged or missing inside the cochlea.
 Once the hair cells are damaged, they cannot regenerate.
 This is when amplification with hearing aids comes into play.

 Sensorineural hearing loss can be caused by a variety of factors such as:

 - Ageing (presbycusis)

 Early intervention is recommended, as sensorineural hearing loss can lead to social isolation, depression, increased risk of falling, and cognitive delay.
 This type of hearing loss can often be helped with hearing aids.

 CONDUCTIVE HEARING LOSS

-Conductive hearing loss can be permanent but is also often temporary, depending on its cause.
+Conductive hearing loss can be permanent but is often temporary, depending on its cause.
 When hearing loss is conductive in nature, the hair cells in the cochlea are not necessarily damaged.
 Conductive hearing loss occurs when sound is unable to successfully travel to the inner ear to the cochlea.
 Somewhere along the pathway, the sound is dampened.
-Technically, excessive wax build-up or the use of hearing protection causes conductive hearing loss.
+Excessive wax build-up or the use of hearing protection causes a temporary conductive hearing loss as well.